Fonterra, Ecostore and other Kiwi brands cash in millions on Singles Day

 READ MORE: • Why NZ is part of China's Singles' Day - biggest shopping day of the year

-Environmentally-friendly cleaning products company Ecostore sold $2.36 million worth of product on the day, a 106 per cent increase on the $1m in sales it made last year.
+Environmentally-friendly cleaning products company Ecostore sold $2.36 million worth of product on Sunday, a 106 per cent increase on the $1m in sales it made last year on Singles' Day.

-Ecostore exceeded sales from last year's event just 10 minutes into the event.
+Ecostore exceeded sales from last year just 10 minutes into the event.
 It sold 310,000 units of product within 24 hours, with its body wash and laundry powder designed for baby clothes the most popular products.

-Total sales of laundry and dish liquid during the event were equivalent to the height of 158 Sky Towers or the length of 350 football fields.
+Total sales of laundry and dish liquid during the event stacked up to be the equivalent to the height of 158 Sky Towers or the length of 350 football fields.

 Ecostore managing director Pablo Kraus said the brand's business in China was strong.